 \section{Abstract}

 It is well-known that a diverse corpus is critical for training large language models, which are typically constructed from a mixture of various domains.
-In general, previous efforts resort to sampling training data from different domains with static proportions, as well as adjusting data proportions during training.
-However, few methods have addressed the complexities of domain-adaptive continual pre-training.
-To fill this gap, we propose \method{}, a novel framework dynamically assesses learning velocity and adjusts data proportions accordingly, favoring slower-learning domains while shunning faster-learning ones, which is guided by a scaling law to indicate the desired learning goal for each domain with less associated cost.
-To evaluate the effectiveness of \method{}, we conduct experiments in a reasoning-focused dataset with CodeLlama, as well as in a corpus specialised for system command generation with Llama3 and Mistral. \method{} achieves performance gains in both math and code reasoning tasks and command-line generation benchmarks.
-Further analysis reveals that key factors driving \method{}'s effectiveness include target loss prediction and data ordering.
+In general, previous efforts resort to either sampling training data from different domains with static proportions or dynamically adjusting these proportions during training to optimise pretraining performance.
+However, few methods addressed the complexity of domain-adaptive continual pre-training.
+To fill this gap, we propose \method{}, a novel framework that dynamically assesses learning velocity and adjusts data proportions accordingly, favouring slower learning domains while de-emphasising faster learning ones, which is guided by a scaling law to estimate the desired learning goal for each domain with a less associated cost.
+To evaluate the effectiveness of \method{}, we conduct experiments on a dataset focused on reasoning tasks with CodeLlama, as well as on a corpus of system commands using Llama3 and Mistral. \method{} achieves performance gains in both math and code reasoning tasks and command-line generation benchmarks.
+Further analysis reveals that key factors driving the effectiveness of \method{} include target estimation and data ordering.